 Disadvantages of Vermicomposting

-- It requires more labour-power and skills for operation and maintenance of vermicompost.
+- It requires more labour-power and skills for the operation and maintenance of vermicompost.

-- The vermicomposting method also needs more space for the construction, harvesting and storage methods in vermicomposting.
+- The vermicomposting method also needs more space for the construction, harvesting and storage of vermicompost.

 - Environmental factors like temperature, direct sunlight, drought may affect the process.

-It also refers as “Vermicompost tea” and can define as a liquid extract obtained from the vermicompost.
-To prepare worm tea, take any old t-shirt, muslin cloth or tea bag, filled with vermicompost.
+It refers to the vermicompost tea or a liquid extract obtained from the vermicompost.
+To prepare worm tea, take any old t-shirt, muslin cloth or tea bag filled with vermicompost.

-Then dip the bag into the bucket containing water for overnight.
-A light brown coloured solution will obtain that can transfer into the spray bottles.
-Worm tea helps in disease suppression by spraying the solution to the plant foliage suppresses the transmission of plant diseases.
+Then, dip the bag into the bucket containing water for overnight.
+Then, you will obtain a light brown coloured solution that you need to transfer into the spray bottles.
+Spraying the worm tea solution to the plant foliage suppresses the transmission of plant diseases.